Unlocking the Potential of Push and Pull Marketing Strategies in Pharma Marketing

-In the not too distant past, push and pull strategies were strictly the domain of logistics and supply chain management professionals.
+In the not-too-distant past, push-and-pull marketing strategies were strictly the domain of logistics and supply chain management professionals.
 However, somewhere along the way, those terms changed course and became popular terms within marketing circles.
-And today they can be see in marketing plans and PowerPoint presentations everywhere.
+And today they can be seen in marketing plans and PowerPoint presentations and everywhere.
 But what exactly are push and pull marketing strategies, and how can pharmaceutical commercial organizations use them to their advantage?

 Simply stated, push marketing refers to ‘pushing’ information about a product or service outwards.
-When done correctly, push marketing brings recognition to, garners interest in and creates demand for a product or service.
-However, if information is being pushed to the wrong audience, your marketing messages will mostly likely fall flat.
+When done correctly, push marketing brings recognition to, garners interest in, and creates demand for a product or service.
+However, if information is being pushed to the wrong audience, your marketing messages will most likely fall flat.

 Conversely, pull marketing refers to ‘pulling’ or attracting customers to a product or service.
-Pull marketing is more efficient, because customers are actively seeking products and services, so you don’t have to spend time and resources trying to peak their interest.
+Pull marketing is more efficient because customers are actively seeking products and services.
+You don't need to work hard to catch their attention, so you save time and resources.
 When an audience is searching for your particular product or service, all you have to do is beat out the competition.

 Explore More Relevant Articles on P360